Search Results for: Mac Dr

 The Solution to the Garbage Problem

 by Lynne Jackson ALBANY: Resa Dimino, Special Assistant in the DEC Commissioner’s Policy Office spoke about Solid Waste Management Planning at the July SPB dinner at the First Presbyterian Church.
 Resa Dimino is leading the effort to develop a new State Solid Waste Management Plan in New York State.
-Her talk focused on the planning the NYS Department of Environmental Conservation is doing on the state level and what DEC will be asking of local planning units as they revise…
+Her talk focused on the planning The Solution to the Garbage Problem

 How fares the Karner Blue?